VariusValinium22/se_project_aroundtheus/README.md

 validation on the two Modals with Input Elements -Added the capability to use 'Esc' or clicking out of the Modals on the outlay in order to close the modals.
+-Created classes to introduce OOP into the project -Setup Webpack/Babel to ensure the use of new Javascript technology can be used and transformed for older browsers to recognize.

 **Videos**